 Before Investing In Penny Stocks You Should Understand What They Are

-These are known simply as OTC penny stocks.
+These are known as OTC penny stocks.
 Though some penny stocks trade on the NYSE and NASDAQ, they are required to have a bid price of at least $1 or $4 depending on the exchange.
 These companies choose to list Over The Counter because the OTC requires less as far as filing fees.

 It costs less to be an OTC penny stock versus a NASDAQ penny stock or one listed on the NYSE.
 Based on this fact, certain penny stocks can pose even more risk than others.
+What’s more is that those who have trading accounts on platforms like Robinhood or Webull, for instance, have limited to no access to these stocks.
+This doesn’t mean you can trade penny stocks on Robinhood.
+But it does mean that the type of stocks accessible are ones listed on the major exchanges, for the most part.

 OTC stocks aren’t subject to the same rules as larger stocks.
 Because of this, many companies will report the minimum amount of information.
 So it’s important as an investor to understand this and account for it.
 Furthermore, many companies have a relatively shorter history of existence.
 So they will have a short history to take into consideration.